sungsoo-ahn/2025/_posts/2025-04-28-risks-private-evals.md

 Private evaluators often employ expert annotators to assess model outputs, aiming to ensure high-quality and reliable evaluations.
 However, these annotators bring their own subjective preferences and biases, which can influence the evaluation outcomes.
 If the annotators favor certain styles of responses or have been involved in creating training data for specific models, their assessments might inadvertently favor those models.
 This bias can create an uneven playing field, where models that align with the annotators' preferences perform better in evaluations, regardless of their general applicability or performance across a broader user base.
 Even when the annotators act in good faith, biases because of the dual roles of such evaluators can occur in various ways:

 1. **Overlap in Evaluation and Training Prompts**: Scale AI may have a broad set of “tasks” or questions in their evaluations that are similar or identical to those used in a model's training data.
 As an example, platforms like LMSys's Chatbot Arena allow users to input prompts and rank model responses.
 If a model developer has access to these prompts, they can fine-tune their models to perform exceptionally well on them.
 It has already been seen how recent efforts in LLM pre-training (like Gemma models) have started fine-tuning on LMSys chats to boost the model’s ELO score on the Chatbot Arena.
-Note that while LMSys is primarily an evaluator and *not* a data curator, this annecdote serves as evidence of how side-information about data curation can be beneficial in gaming evaluations.<br> **Impact:** Models appear to perform better not because they have superior general capabilities, but because they have been specifically trained on the evaluation data.
+Note that while LMSys is primarily an evaluator and *not* a data curator, this anecdote serves as evidence of how side-information about data curation can be beneficial in gaming evaluations.<br> **Impact:** Models appear to perform better not because they have superior general capabilities, but because they have been specifically trained on the evaluation data.
 This creates an artificial performance boost and does not reflect the model's real-world effectiveness.